 What is a bay window?

-Types of bay windows
+Styles of bay windows

-You can choose between double-hung or casement windows, as well as if you want the center unit stationary or operable.
-If your style encompasses cleaner and simple lines, the box bay window may fit the bill.
+You can choose between double-hung or casement configurations, as well as if you want the center unit stationary or operable.
+If your style encompasses clean and simple lines, the box bay window may fit the bill.
 As the name implies, it is shaped like a box, typically rectangular with a flat front and sides that come straight off the house at 90 degrees.
 Keep in mind bay windows that open are an essential feature in bay window designs if you want more ventilation.